QiufangMa/template-mechanism/draft-tt-netmod-yang-config-templates.md

 ### Algorithm

-> Note: this section was written by AI
+> Note: this section was written by AI by analysing an implementation
+> that passes all of the test vectors in {{test-vectors}}.
 {:aside}

 This section describes an algorithm that implements the rules above.